ga-dc/wdi7_quiz10/readme.md

 ```

 > Your answer...
+There is no closing tag for the <title> in the <head>.

 ## Question 2

 What's the purpose of the `alt` attribute on image tags?

 > Your answer...
+So people who can't see but have special programs that read things out loud to them can know what the content of the picture is.

 ## Question 3